ncopa/lua-joinjs/README.md

  js/bar.js

-Where bar.js depends on foo.js and main.js depends on both bar.
+Where bar.js depends on foo.js.

-js/foo.js could be defined as:
-The javascript module should be defined as:
+The foo.js javascript module should be defined as:
 ```
 var foo = {}
 foo.hello = function() { return "hello from foo"; }